dliuu/flipsheet/.notes/task_list.md

 # Task List

 ## High Priority
--   [] Load Properties onto its own property_page, with a unique hash for its url
 -   [] Create deeper financial analysis on input and display for properties.
 -   [] Create financial loan projections on a property